AVENUE OF FLAGS / COURT OF HONOR

 Avenue of Flags, (1958)

-For some reason the flags were (not flown at Half-Staff, but) tied down when this Vintage View was captured.
+For some reason the flags were (not flown at Half-Staff, but) tied down perhaps for protection from the wind when this Vintage View was captured.

 Avenue of Flags